Hitting sets and colorings of hypergraphs: Proofs

+The second generation of squares correspond to natural numbers whose $t$-base form contains two nonzero bits.
+The value and place of the smallest nonzero bit defines that first-generation square in which we put our second-generation square: in $S_a$ where the value of $a$ is $k_1 \cdot t^{i_1}$, we place the squares corresponding to the values $k_1 \cdot t^{i_1} + k_2 \cdot t^{i_2}$ (where $i_1<i_2$), in a diagonal, ordered by the absolute value of $k_2\cdot t^{i_2}$.
+Take the similarity transformation that maps $S_0$ onto $S_a$ and preserves all directions.
+The squares of the second generation are placed as the images of the first-generation squares, in the prescribed order.
+And so on, the $k$-th generation consists of squares corresponding to numbers whose $t$-base form contains exactly $k$ nonzero bits.
+Note that a square $S_b$ contains another square $S_c$ exactly when the $t$-base form of $c$ is a finat segment of the $t$-base form of $b$.

+As in the 0th and first generation, into every square $S_a$ placed in the $k$-th generation we put a point $P_a$ to the southwest corner.
 Now we have points in the $y$-$z$ plane assigned to every $n\in\mathbb{N}$, if $n$ has $k$ pieces of nonzero bits in its $t$-base form, we have placed a square for it in the $k$-th generation.
-Finally, we set the $x$-coordinate of $P_n$ to $n$, and let $\phi (n)=P_n.$
+Finally, let $\phi (n)=(n,P_n)\in\R^3.$

 We have to prove that for every set of form $E = \{a_0+ i \cdot t^j: i \in \mathbb{N}\}$, $a_0, j \in \mathbb{N}$ there exists an octant which contains exactly these points.
-Firstly, fix $a_0$ and $j$ such that $a_0<t^j$.
-If we project back our points to the $y$-$z$ plane, we can almost "cut out" the sequence with an axis-parallel quarter-plane, see Figure \ref{negyzetek}.
+Firstly, fix $a_0$ and $j$ so that $a_0<t^j$.
+If we project back our points to the $y$-$z$ plane, we can almost "cut out" the sequence with an axis-parallel quarter-plane; see Figure \ref{negyzetek}.
 Take the square $S_b$ corresponding to $a_0$.
 According to the construction, the square $S_c$ corresponding to $a_0 + t^j$ is contained in $S_b$.
-Let $e$ be the east bordering line of $S_c$ and $f$ be the north bordering line of $S_b$.
-The lines $e$ and $f$ define four quarter-planes, and let $Q$ be the one southwest to $y$ and $z$. $Q$ contains points corresponding to numbers which are at least $a_0$ and are divisible by $t^j$, or which are smaller than $a_0$.
+Let $e$ be the east bordering line of $S_b$ and $f$ be the north bordering line of $S_c$.
+The lines $e$ and $f$ define four quarter-planes, and let $Q$ be the southwest one with respect to the orientation given by $y$ and $z$. $Q$ contains points corresponding to numbers that are at least $a_0$ and are divisible by $t^j$, or that are smaller than $a_0$.
 Notice that every number in form of $n=a_0+k \cdot t^j$, $k\in \mathbb{N}$ is contained in $Q$ since only $S_b$ contains numbers congruent to $a_0$ modulo $t^j$, and points above $f$ in $S_b$ correspond to numbers which are the sum of $a_0$ and $r_j$ where $r_j$ has a $t$-base form with $0$ in its $j^{th}$ bit.

 For the case $a_0 \geq t^j$, we can define some $a_{-1}, a_{-2},...,a_{-k}$ such that $0\leq a_{-k} < t^j$, and $\{a_i\}_{i \in \{-k, ..., -1\} \cup \mathbb{N}}$ is still an arithmetic progression, and we can build the same construction for this extended arithmetic progression as in the case $a_0<t^j$.
 Take the axis-parallel lines $e$ and $f$ as in the previous case, and assume that they are defined by the equations $y=y_0$ and $z=z_0$, respectively.
 Then the octant in $\mathbb{R}^3$ corresponding to $E$ is the set $\{(x,y,z): x \geq a_0, y \leq y_0, z \leq z_0\}$.